Wheen Bee Foundation respectfully acknowledges the lives lost and communities impacted across the country during this very difficult fire season.

 As at 7th January 2020, the total area burned since the start of this fire season is 12 million hectares and the fires are continuing to burn and are forecast to continue for some weeks still.

 In addition to the loss of native forests, a number of beekeepers have also lost hives.
 While the fires remain active, it is too early to predict the full impact of these fires for beekeepers and the flow on effects for the crops and industries that rely upon bees.
 What we do know is that many of these forests will take years and in some cases decades to recover to their former floral abundance.
 In some cases these forests may never fully recover.
 The impacts will certainly be felt for many years to come.

 State and federal government are the appropriate agencies to provide immediate aid to deal with the short term problems.
 What is needed are new solutions to challenging problems and calm, considered action to develop programs and projects that sustain bees, beekeepers and pollination services over the next 10 years.

-Wheen Bee Foundation has launched a ‘Strategic Bee Rebuild & Recovery Fund’.
-This Fund is to support research programs and projects that will allow our bees and beekeepers to be sustained over the next 10 years as they recover from this current bushfire crisis and the longer term impacts it will create.
+As a registered charity devoted to bees, Wheen Bee Foundation has established a ‘Strategic Bee Rebuild & Recovery Fund’.
+This Fund is to support research development and extension programs and projects that will allow our bees and beekeepers to be sustained over the next 10 years as they recover from this current bushfire crisis and the longer term impacts it will create.